webpapaya/fhs-slides/2021_bachelor_2_react_forms_side_effects.md

 - Form submissions (just log to the screen or alert them)
 - Don't update UI on form submissions
   - eg.: when creating a transaction the list doesn't need to update
-  - we'll do this together next time with redux
+  - we'll do this together next time

 ---